mathesh-me/dotnet-monitoring/README.md

 **Original Repo Link** : https://github.com/Aj7Ay/DotNet-monitoring

-**Important Note** : You don't have change Every thing in this Repository.
+**Important Note** : You don't have to change Every thing in this Repository.
 You just need to Change makefile Only.

 This is a simple .NET web app using the new minimal hosting model, and Razor pages.
 It was created from the `dotnet new webapp` template and modified adding custom APIs, Bootstrap v5, Microsoft Identity and other packages/features.